Creamy Ranch Mashed Potatoes

 The problem with mashed potatoes is that unless you have a rich, savory gravy to top them with they can be boring.

 Honestly, I love these mashed potatoes so much that I could eat them as a meal all on their own.
-I haven’t, but thought has crossed my mind.
+I haven’t, but the thought has crossed my mind.

 The secret to these homemade creamy ranch mashed potatoes is in the ingredients.
 The potatoes are made extra creamy by using real butter and sour cream.
 Not only does the sour cream make these potatoes extra fluffy, but it adds a tangy flavor that helps balance the richness of the butter and ranch.